-- a large proportion of the Order Land is in third party ownership and/or control and it is unlikely that any party, other than the Council through the use of its compulsory purchase powers, could assemble the Order Land so as to deliver a comprehensive regeneration scheme; - to enable the Order Land to be redeveloped in a comprehensive manner, - to give certainty to timescales for redevelopment of the Order Land, - to deliver the wider public benefits that the redevelopment of the Order Land will secure (see Section 4 below); and - to provide a degree of certainty that the redevelopment of the Order Land will be carried out. - 2.5 The Council already owns the following strategic sites that will assist in the delivery of the Order Scheme: - 2.5.1 Former Police Station Site of at 204-214 High Street acquired in October 2011 that provides a link between the Queensway Campus and the High Street as it occupies a frontage site on the High Street ('Police Station Site'; - 2.5.2 The library building at College Court and car parking area; and - 2.5.3 The car park and outdoor space at the Tara Kindergarten building at 198 High Street. - 2.6 Compulsory purchase powers are considered to be not only necessary but justified and there is a compelling case for their use in the public interest.
-In accordance with guidance in the Circular discussion with the landowners to acquire the Order Land by private treaty will continue in parallel with this compulsory purchase process.
+- a proportion of the Order Land is in third party ownership and/or control and it is unlikely that any party, other than the Council through the use of its compulsory purchase powers, could assemble the Order Land so as to deliver a comprehensive regeneration scheme; - to enable the Order Land to be redeveloped in a comprehensive manner, - to give certainty to timescales for redevelopment of the Order Land, - to deliver the wider public benefits that the redevelopment of the Order Land will secure (see Section 4 below); and - to provide a degree of certainty that the redevelopment of the Order Land will be carried out. - 2.5 The Council already owns the following strategic sites that will assist in the delivery of the Order Scheme: - 2.5.1 Former Police Station Site at 204-214 High Street acquired in October 2011 that provides a link between Heron Hall Academy and the High Street as it occupies a frontage site on the High Street ("Police Station Site"); - 2.5.2 The library building at College Court and car parking area; - 2.5.3 The freehold of no.198 High Street including the car park and outdoor space at the Tara Kindergarten; - 2.5.4 The freehold of no. 188 High Street; and - 2.5.5 The freehold of a parcel of land at the former Middlesex University Campus (acquired in June 2015). - 2.6 Compulsory purchase powers are considered to be not only necessary but justified and there is a compelling case for their use in the public interest.
+In accordance with the Guidance discussion with the landowners to acquire the Order Land by private treaty will continue in parallel with this compulsory purchase process.